Business Process Management Definition

 It has proven the following benefits to be true:

-- Enabling the increase of your price because you can deliver better quality
+• Enabling your price increase because you can deliver better quality

-- Compliance Easy - Improved and quicker reacting to changes in the environment.
+• Compliance Easy - Improved and quicker reaction to environmental changes.

 Most Important Visualizations

-There are 9 types of models and visualizations most important when doing BPM:
+9 types of models and visualizations are most important when doing BPM:

-- Business Architecture Diagram, showing all the business process architecture diagrams at once.
+• Business Architecture Diagram simultaneously shows all the business process architecture diagrams.

 Read Also